-This, however, as a compliment to the olden days was followed by another poetical prayer, addressed to Vishnu under the name Hari, the scope of which is much the same as that which we have now quoted.
-Great difficulty was felt in giving sociality to the Hindu worship, which, it is well known, is generally of a personal or household character, each worshipper muttering a sentence or two, and presenting his own offerings for himself and relatives; but an attempt at several places was the next day made by the Brahmans at a katha, or discourse, suited to the occasion, which some of those concerned in getting it up have pronounced a failure.
+This, however, as a compliment to the olden days, was followed by another poetical prayer, addressed to Vishnu under the name Hari, the scope of which is much the same as that which we have now quoted.
+Great difficulty was felt in giving sociality to the Hindu worship, which, it is well known, is generally of a personal or household character, each worshipper muttering a sentence or two, and presenting his own offerings for himself and relatives; but an attempt at several places was the next day made by the Brahmans at a katha, or discourse, suited to the occasion, which some of those concerned in getting it up have for they are not unlike those parochial Bumble-dom celebra-tions.
+We should not gramble at the feasting of public sermans at a katha, or discourse, suited to the occasion, pronounced a failure.
+The feats of Rama and Krishna pronounced a failure.
 The feats of Rama and Krishna seemed very incongruous when viewed in the light of modern warfare.
-The neetings held at the prin-cipal pagodas finally went off very much in the form of conversation and newsmongering.
-At the small pagodas the priests had the entire management of affairs, the shrines of Vittoba and Hanuman, under the form of Marati, being the principal places of resort.
+The meetings held at the prin-cipal pagodas finally went off very much in the form of conversation and newsmongering.
+At the small good done.
+If "my Lords Commissioners" ferreted out pagodas the priests had the entire management of affairs, the shrines of Vittoba and Hanuman, under the form of Marati, being the principal places of resort.
 The mace of Hanuman, it is expected, will not be unavailing for the fracture of the skull of the Russian bear, should he ever show his ugly face in India.
 At Mumbadavie, the Hom, or sacred fire, was kindled, but no sacrifice was offered to the goddess.
 Her votaries rang the pagoda bells with unusual loudness, to let her know of their arrival and departure.
 A distribution of sugar, which had been offered to Rama at the Thakurdwar temple, was made among his votaries before they separated.
 The Mohammedans seem to have been somewhat out in their arrangements for the occasion; but the cause of Turkey as well as Britain was not altogether forgotten by them.
 To the Parsis must be given the credit of having first, of the native sects, moved in this matter, traditional usage having authorised them in so doing.
 The assembly of them at their principal ateshgahs or fire temples was unprecedentedly great.
 Their services there were principally conducted in the ancient Zend language, the priests being the great officials.
 A prayer in the vernacular, however, was also used.
-It was addressed to the Supreme, and was the following:
+It was addressed to the her army and navy.
+Long live the sovereign, and may the empire flourish.
+May God annihilate her enemies, and may His blessing rest upon her.
+May He watch over all these events, and destroy the enemy.
+I make my prayer and supplication unto Thee, Almighty God, that success may attend the cause of our Queen in the field of battle.
+May our Queen continue her rule in justice and mercy, and may her name and her power be handed down to many genera-tions.
+May she ever maintain in all its integrity her exalted position, which is illumined with light and glory.
+Such is my prayer."